 If you are interested in a position that is not currently being advertised and wish to be informed when the position opens up, follow the link above for the Job Notification Request.

 Please note that the City accepts job applications for currently open recruitments only.
 Be sure to submit your application by the final filing deadline.
 Application materials are reviewed for relevant education, training and experience.
 Those applicants best meeting the City's needs will be invited to participate in a selection process which may include a written exam, performance exam, oral board interview and/or other selection process.
 Depending upon the applicant pool, all applicants meeting the minimum qualifications will not necessarily be selected to participate in the hiring process.

 Prior to submitting a completed job application, be sure to read the respective recruitment notice for further instructions.
 Some recruitments may require additional information such as a designated supplemental questionnaire.

 A hard copy application may be obtained at City Hall, Human Resources Department, 2000 Main Street, Huntington Beach, CA 92648.
 An applicant requiring reasonable accommodation during the application and selection process due to a qualified disability must inform the Human Resources Department at (714) 536-5492 in advance.

 An Agency Shop Agreement exists between the City of Huntington Beach and the Huntington Beach Municipal Employees' Association (HBMEA).
-As a result, employees in classifications represented by the HBMEA are required, no later than 30 days after commencing employment, to become either a dues paying HBMEA member or pay an agency fee.
-Employees with a bona fide religious objection are required to pay an amount equal to the agency fee to a charity.
+As a result, employees in classifications represented by the HBMEA are required, no later than 30 days after commencing employment, to either become a dues paying HBMEA member or to opt out.
 All dues are collected via payroll deduction and distributed directly to HBMEA for processing.